CVPRInParis/CVPR2025InParis/index.md

 CVPR@Paris 2025 is a 1-day event that takes place June 6th 2025 in Paris.
 This event provides a local meeting prior to the <a href="https://cvpr.thecvf.com/">CVPR conference</a>.
 It aims at encouraging sustainability and inclusivity in Deep Learning and Computer vision research.
 All students and researchers are welcome to attend.

-Authors of accepted papers at CVPR 2025, CVPR workshops, and recent international conference (ECCV 2024, Neurips 2024) are given the opportunity to present their work, through an oral presentation and/or a poster session.
+Authors of accepted papers at CVPR 2025, CVPR workshops, and recent international conference (ICLR 2025) are given the opportunity to present their work, through an oral presentation and/or a poster session.
 We may unfortunately not be able to accommodate all papers.

 <h2>
   <a href="https://docs.google.com/forms/d/e/1FAIpQLSc694-5PLnDB8XEIE-QRK-8D-1YgV4Hl8IaBGWs0hOSQPOYDg/viewform?usp=dialog/"